choraria/gas-url-shortener/README.md

-# gas-iframe
+# Take Me There
-Testing Apps Script Web App inside an HTML iframe
+URL Shortener powered by Google Apps Script